 Few students are expelled or suspended, and violence is rare.

-There is a school psychologist, speech therapist, occupational therapist, and case worker to support my child.
+The school has a psychologist, speech therapist, occupational therapist, and case worker to support my child.

-Teachers and specialists are trained to recognize and work well with children who have learning and attention issues.
+Teachers and specialists are trained to recognize and work well with children who have learning and thinking differences.

 They know how to deal with discipline and behavior issues and have a written policy.